Skip to content

 await checker.blacklist_add_domain(domain)

-async def get_blocked_domain():
+async def check_blocked_domain():

-res = await checker.is_blocked_domain(domain)
+is_blocked = await checker.is_blocked_domain(domain)

-async def block_address():
+async def block_email():

 await checker.blacklist_add_email(email)

-Check MX record
+Check MX Record

-async def check_mx_record():
+async def check_mx():

 domain = "gmail.com"